PSP-Archive/ARK-4/README.md

   - To `exit` from a game or homebrew back to the `custom launcher`, press `L+R+Down+Start`.
 Works on `PSP` too.
   - Some features are not available to Vita users, mainly the official Sony `XMB` and `PS1` games.
   - The kernel exploit is known to have stability issues, if it fails or crashes, simply restart your Vita and try again.
+  - If you are running an old firmware (<3.60), you will need a spcialized `K.BIN`, either build one yourself or open an `Feature Request`.

 </p>
 </details>